prismamedia/ts-json-env-loader/README.md

 TEST_LEVEL_2_CONFIG_2="bb"
 ```

-Loading can be asynchronous using `loadEnvSync`
+Loading can be asynchronous using `loadEnv`
 ```javascript
 import { loadEnv } from '@prismamedia/ts-json-env-loader'
 await loadEnv({ folder: "/path/to/json/folder"})